innocenzi/laravel-vite/docs/guide/production.md

 ## Building for production

 Running the `build` script will generate production-ready assets through Vite.
-Their linking is handled by the [directives](/guides/development#directives), so no further action is required.
+Their linking is handled by the [directives](/guides/development#directives), so no further action is required besides setting your `APP_ENV` to something else than `local`.

 By default, assets are built in `public/build`.
 If you used Laravel Mix, you may be used to have them generated in `public` directly.
 With Vite, this isn't directly possible since the build directory is emptied.
 I believe this restriction is great, as having the assets in their own directory makes it easier to work with them.